manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 		![Add folder to workspace](./images/vscode-workspace-add-folder.png " ")

-		> **Tip:** Adding folders to workspace is a one-time activity.
+		> **Tip**: Adding folders to workspace is a one-time activity.
 If you have added one or more folders to your workspace already, next time onwards you can directly run the live server.

 	1. Click on **Go Live** at the bottom-right corner to run the live server.